 Even though Harley wasn’t excited to do anything related to admin work, he recognised that there was a gap in his skill set that could be filled by the Certificate III in Business Admin that was being run by Campbell Page.

-When Michelle mentioned the course I was pretty dimissive.
+When Michelle mentioned the course, I was pretty dismissive.
 I knew admin wasn’t my thing, so my confidence just wasn’t there. – Harley

 When Harley agreed to take part in the course, he told Michelle not to get her hopes up because he would most likely fail and disappoint her, but the opposite occurred.
 Harley thrived throughout the duration of the course.
 He attended classes every week, built a great network of friends and completed his certificate.

-Suddenly, the shy Harley disappeared and was replaced with a happy, confident and enthusicatic young man. – Michelle
+Suddenly, the shy Harley disappeared and was replaced with a happy, confident and enthusiastic young man. – Michelle

 During his first few weeks, Harley was given the opportunity to gain more skills in new areas.
 He began working one day per week at Cowsnest Community Farm (part of the Potoroo Palace business) in addition to his role at the Cafe.
 This experience exposed Harley to working outdoors and with animals which he enjoyed.
 Harley has been working in this role for 8 months and his confidence and enthusiasm for life are rapidly increasing.

-Finding a job has been the best thing for me and my health. – Harley
+Finding a job has been the best thing for me.
+My mental health has never been better! – Harley

 Campbell Page is a not-for-profit organisation dedicated to making a difference in our communities.
 Our jobactive team work with people to help build their strengths to find great jobs and a brighter future.
 If you would like to find out more about what we do, please click here to view our About Us page or here to Contact Us directly.